 257 Elm St.

-The seating at Diesel Café goes back as far as the eye can see.
-Leather chairs and couches, booths, wide countertops—even a large kitchen-style island in the back corner—suggest a warm place to pop the laptop or crack a paperback over a cup of direct trade joe.
-Along with funky artwork and board games, Diesel offers a large selection of loose teas, baked goods, and sandwiches of the vegan, vegetarian, and carnivorous variety.
-The staff is friendly (they even hook up the competition, Starbucks, with coffee filters when the chain runs out), and some will draw flowers in the foam on your latte.
+The seating here goes back as far as the eye can see.
+Tables, vinyl booths, and bar seating of reclaimed wood suggest an earth-friendly place to pop the laptop or crack a paperback over a cup of direct trade joe.
+It offers a large selection of loose teas, specialty drinks (try the Tuck’s Turtle—16 ounces of hot chocolate, hazelnut, and house-made caramel topped with fresh whipped cream), salads, baked goods, and vegan, vegetarian, and the usual sandwiches.
+All pastries and breads are baked just down the road at the café’s Forge Baking Company.
+The staff is friendly, and some will draw flowers in the foam on your latte.
 Break a few racks on the red-felt pool tables or get cozy with a friend in the vintage photo booth.
-The garage-door-style front rolls up in good weather to let in the sidewalk vibe.
-WiFi is available, at $4.95 an hour, $7.95 a day, or $13.95 a month.
+The garage door–style front rolls up in good weather to let in the sidewalk vibe.
+Wi-Fi is available, albeit for a fee after 45 minutes.

 55 Chester St.

 BBQ, beers, and bikes—that about sums up the Redbones creed.
-Let one of the bicycle valets park your ride (free year-round service no matter your destination), and then gorge on catfish or all-you-can-eat ribs, corn fritters, and hush puppies.
-Wash it all down with one of at least 24 beers on tap, many from local microbreweries, or an iced tea from a large sweat-beaded mason jar.
+Gems from the extensive menu include rib combos, a BBQ hash special, and hush puppies.
+For sides, choose from collard greens, dirty rice, mac ’n’ cheese, and potato salad, to name just a few.
+Wash it all down with one of the 31 beers on tap, many from local microbreweries, or an iced tea from a large water-beaded mason jar.
 The Southern back-home feel is enhanced by photos of barbecue glory days and autographed pics of R&B greats.
-Counter seats at the open kitchen offer a front-row view of the pitmaster’s crew in action; a nice alternative is to nosh at the bar adjoining the dining room.
+Counter seats at the open kitchen offer a front-row view of the pit master’s crew in action—or you can nosh at the bar adjoining the dining room.
 Head downstairs to Underbones for a darker tavern version.
-Lunch is served from 11:30 a.m.
-(11 a.m. on Sunday), dinner from 4 to 10:30 p.m.
-(11 p.m. on Friday and Saturday).
-Late-night menu available until 12:30 a.m.
-Sunday brunch comes with a helping of live bluegrass music.
+Brunch on Sunday comes with a helping of live bluegrass music.

 Davis Square Somerville Farmers Market